GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 - Focus on the best practice of using assertion protocols rather than exposing attributes externally.
 - Focus on authorization through federation rather than on PIV.
 PIV is a static credential with static attributes.
 SSO with Federation is dynamic-based on the SSO integration with a master user record.
 It is easier to update a directory than a PIV credential.

-See the [Cloud Identity Playbook Federation section](https://www.idmanagement.gov/playbooks/cloud/#federation) for more information on federation and using trust frameworks for government, mission partner, or public identity federation.
+See the [Cloud Identity Playbook Federation section]({{ site.baseurl }}/playbooks/cloud/#federation){:rel="noopener noreferrer"}{:class="usa-link"} for more information on federation and using trust frameworks for government, mission partner, or public identity federation.

 ## Summary